Updated August 1, 2017. It’s even more dismal now. Newspaper reporter is this year’s No. 1 worst job in the nation.

-Being a newspaper reporter in 2014 will suck.
-But there will be fewer left to suffer.
+BAD NEWS: Being a newspaper reporter in 2014 will suck.
+Good news: There will be fewer of us left to suffer.

 That’s the only conclusion an objective journalist can draw from a study released yesterday by a jobs website called CareerCast.